LUMA: A Benchmark Dataset for Learning from Uncertain and Multimodal Data: Dataset

 \subsection{Dataset compilation}

-Based on the collected samples from the 3 modalities (image, text, audio), we wanted to compile a dataset with little uncertainties, and later, provide tool to inject uncertainties on demand.
-Our priority was to propose several options for uncertainty control and parameter setting: data diversity, sample noise, label noise, OOD injection.
+Based on the collected samples from the 3 modalities (image, text, audio), we first compiled a clean version of the dataset with minimal uncertainty.
+Our goal was to then provide tools that allow uncertainty to be introduced on demand.
+We prioritized flexibility, offering multiple options for controlling uncertainty through adjustable parameters such as data diversity, sample-level noise, label corruption, and the injection of out-of-distribution (OOD) samples.